 |

-antler tools work great but are expensive and can
+tools work great but are expensive and can take longer to

-traditional way.
-Antler tends to leave a smaller "bulb
+tends to leave a smaller "bulb of percussion"

-keep in stock.
+challenging item to keep in stock.
 Availability is inconsistent.
-So, email

 |